gupta991/ecPycharm/README.md

 This class can be used in various scenarios where a pair of objects needs to be stored together, providing a clean and generic way to do so.

 ### Server.java
+This class is the main server component that handles communication with clients.

+The server maintains two HashMap objects: sellerMap and customerMap.
+These maps are used to store information about sellers and customers.
+The serialize method is used to serialize the sellerMap and customerMap objects and save them to files.
+The deserialize method reads the serialized objects from files and returns an array containing the deserialized sellerMap and customerMap.

 ### ServerThread.java